brookshelley/brookshelley.github.com/movies.md

 **Battle Angel Alita**

 I read this comic when I was younger, and it’s kind of neat to see it made into a live action film.
-I still can’t get over the uncanny valley eyes that Rose Salazar’s character has though.
+I still can’t get over the uncanny valley eyes that Rose Salazar’s character had, or the goofy "love story".
 Overall, this was a fun action film.

 **The Predator**